 The US Election has been nothing short of dramatic as two opposing and increasingly polarised parties competed for the next four years of US presidency.
 On 7 November, it was announced that Joe Biden had been elected the 46th President of the United States, though it remains to be seen whether President Trump will concede the victory.

-In the run up to the event, CUBE considers 3 potential changes that a Democrat presidency could mean for the future of financial regulation.
+In the run-up to Biden’s inauguration, CUBE took some time to consider 3 potential changes his presidency could mean for the future of financial regulation.

 1. Regulation Best Interest (Reg BI)

 It’s no secret that the Democrats want to see increased focus on a fiduciary rule across financial services; one that will ensure that financial advisors are held responsible for the advice they give and that they act in the interest of customers, rather than themselves.
 The current system, according to the Democrats, does not go far enough to protect investors.
 This was put plainly in the 2020 Democratic Party Platform:

 “Democrats believe that when workers are saving for retirement, the financial advisors they consult should be legally obligated to put their client’s best interests first.
 We will take immediate action to reverse the Trump Administration’s regulations allowing financial advisors to prioritize their self-interest over their clients’ financial wellbeing.”

 Those in financial services will be keen to see what changes, if any, are made if Biden opens up the floor to a renewed debate on Reg BI.

 The Democratic Party has been vocal about its commitment to climate change and sustainability – underlining one of Biden’s first moves as re-joining the Paris climate accord.
 For the financial industry, this could mean a shift towards environmental, social and governance factors becoming mainstream.